ekedonald/1-Linux-Practice-Project/README.md

 ![kill_command1](./images/24.%20kill%20command1.png)

-* SIGTERM request a program to stop running and gives it some time to save all its progress.
+* SIGTERM (15) request a program to stop running and gives it some time to save all its progress.
 The system will use this by default if you don't specify the signal when entering the kill command.
-SIGKILL forces program to stop and you will lose unsaved progress.
-For example, the program's POD is 63773 and you want to force it to stop:
+SIGKILL (9) forces program to stop and you will lose unsaved progress.
+For example, the program's PID is 63773 and you want to force it to stop:

 ```bash
 kill SIGKILL 63773